innolitics/n2y/README.md

 - Add `n2y.plugins.footnotes` plugin
 - Add support for exporting HTML files (useful for generating jekyll pages or if you need pandoc features that aren't supported in github flavored markdown).
 - Added the `n2yaudit` tool.
+- Added support for the column block types.
+- Added basic support the link to page block type.

 ### v0.4.2